pranjulpatel88/I-have-a-say/README.md

 # I-have-a-say
-It is meant for adding comment & reply with the help of javaScript
+It is meant for adding comment, like & reply  with the help of javaScript